 We will discuss and agree, with statutory safeguarding partners, levels for the different types of assessment, as part of local arrangements.
-Please also see Appendix 6.

 The DSL will keep the case under constant review and the school will consider a referral to local authority children's social care if the situation does not seem to be improving.
 Timelines of interventions will be monitored and reviewed.